 The What is Sexual Assault tab contains all of the basic legal concepts related to sexual violence.
-This section also contains information on the importance of proving all the statutory elements of the crime; the definition of "consent"; and a listing of all of the tribal, state, and federal sexual assault statutes.
+This section also contains information on the importance of proving the statutory elements of the crime; the definition of "consent"; and a listing of all Tribal, State, and Federal sexual assault statutes.

 The Tribal Law and Policy tab contains information on tribal sexual assault laws and procedures.
 This section includes a compilation of tribal sexual violence statutes; a collection of tribal case law and precedent about sexual violence; a discussion and anthology about tribal rules of evidence and admissibility; information and resources about introducing tribal custom and tradition in tribal courts; information about tribal court prosecutions; and resources about tribal law enforcement.

-The Sex Offenders tab contains information on sex offender management and registration laws and includes resources on sex offender zoning laws ans best practices for sex offender management.
+The Sex Offenders tab contains information on sex offender management and registration laws and includes resources on sex offender zoning laws and best practices for sex offender management.

 The Sex Offender Registration and Notification Act (SORNA) has information and resources, including the full text of the statute, about federal sex offender registration requirements and criminal penalties for failure to register.
 Significantly, every time a sex offender moves, he must register in the new jurisdiction and follow the jurisdiction's reporting and registration requirements.
 With this in mind, the State Sex Offender Registration Laws tab contains a compilation of every state's registration and notification laws, including charts simplifying the statutory text.
 Similarly, the Tribal Sex Offender Registration Laws tab contains a compilation of resources on tribal sex offender registration laws.

 There are also numerous, useful resources under the Protection Orders tab.
 This tab provides a basic explanation of protection orders, including the preferred drafting of a protection order.
-Also, under this tab, the reader will find a detailed explanation about Full Faith and Credit, discussing how to a Tribal protection order must be enforced by states and vice versa.
-To aid the reader in their exploration of this topic, there is a compilation of state and tribal protection order and full faith and credit statues.
+Also, under this tab, the reader will find a detailed explanation about Full Faith and Credit, discussing how a Tribal Protection Order must be enforced by States and vice versa.
+To aid the reader in their exploration of this topic, there is a compilation of State and Tribal Protection Orders and full faith and credit statutes.

 A key legal topic in aiding victims is informing them of their rights.
 Accordingly, the Victim Rights tab contains numerous resources and discussions about Victim Rights.
 This includes the full text of federal victim rights statutes such as the Crime Victim Rights Act (CVRA) and the Victims of Crime Act (VOCA) and state and tribal victim rights statutes.